sagemath/sagewiki_to_gh-2022-10-10/days8.5.md

  * Jason Grout: May 19 - May 23; June 23 - June 26; July 28 - Aug 15
  * David Roe: May 24-June 25, August 18-Sept 9
  * Emily Kirkman: June 13 - June 22
+ * Clément Pernet: any date except July 7-11 (SIAM meeting in San Diego), and maybe July 20-23 (ISSAC), although not sure I'll go there.